Py4Phy/PHY432/modules/python/flowcontrol.md

      1. Split into teams of 2.
 (Be nice.
 Introduce yourselves.)
-     2. <strike>Sit next to each other at one desk.</strike> Share a Zoom Breakout room
+     2. Sit next to each other at one desk.
+(When doing this exercise virtually: Share a Zoom Breakout room.)
      3. [Flip a coin](https://www.random.org/coins/?num=1&cur=60-usd.0100c-washington)
         to decide who will start out as the *navigator* and who will be the *driver*.
-     4. <strike>Decide whose laptop you are going to use.</strike> The *driver* will share their screen and type and run code.
+     4. Decide whose laptop you are going to use.
+(Virtually: The *driver* will share their screen and type and run code.)
-     5. <strike>Switch roles every ~5 minutes</strike> Maintain roles for one exercise (or switch if feasible, e.g., if you can quickly exchange code via a remote repository)
+     5. Switch roles every ~5 minutes.
+(Virtually: Maintain roles for one exercise (or switch if feasible, e.g., if you can quickly exchange code via a remote repository).)